Christopher Monroe: Career

 In 2007, Monroe became the Bice Zorn Professor of Physics at the University of Maryland and a Fellow of the Joint Quantum Institute between the University of Maryland and the National Institute of Standards and Technology (NIST).
 There, Monroe's group produced quantum entanglement between two widely separated atoms, and were the first to teleport quantum information between matter separated over distance.
 They exploited this resource for a number of quantum communication protocols and for a new hybrid memory/photon quantum computer architecture.

 In recent years, his group pioneered the use of individual atoms as a quantum simulator, or a special purpose quantum computer that can probe complex many-body quantum phenomena such as frustration and magnetic ordering.
 His laboratory controls and manipulates the largest collection of individual interacting qubits.

-In 2015, Monroe co-founded the startup IonQ, Inc. with Jungsang Kim (Duke University), and until 2023 has served as chief scientist.
-From August 2018 to May 2019 he served as CEO.
+In 2015, Monroe co-founded the startup IonQ, Inc. with Jungsang Kim (Duke University), and until 2023 was chief scientist.
+From August 2018 to May 2019 he was CEO.
 IonQ manufactures full stack quantum computers based on trapped atomic ion technology.

 Monroe was elected to the National Academy of Sciences in 2016.
 In 2017-2018 he played an instrumental role in working with the National Photonics Initiative and U.S. Congress to craft the 2018 National Quantum Initiative Act, endowing U.S. scientific agencies to coordinate research in quantum information science and technology, while standing up focused research centers throughout the country.

 In 2021, Monroe became the Gilhuly Family Presidential Distinguished Professor at Duke University, in the Departments of Physics and Electrical and Computer Engineering.
 He is the founding director of the Duke Quantum Center, an institute that designs, builds, and operates quantum computers.